rauc/rauc/docs/advanced.rst

 and adds a dependency on libfdisk.

 The required slot type is ``boot-gpt-switch``.
-The device to be specified is expected to be the underlying block device.
+The device to be specified is expected to be the underlying block device (not a partition).
 The boot partitions are derived by the definition of the values ``region-start`` and ``region-size``.
 Both values have to be set in integer decimal bytes and can be post-fixed with